Revisiting $\mu$SR Studies of Ion Dynamics in the Light of Extended Kubo-Toyabe Model

 This inconsistency also suggests that the similarity in the temperature dependence of $\nu$ between $\mu^+$SR and $\mu^-$SR results below $\sim$300 K (which is argued as evidence for the sodium diffusion) is accidental, apart from the large difference at higher temperatures \cite{Sugiyama:20}.

 Thus the only way to attain a coherent interpretation of $\mu^\pm$SR results is to depart from the long-held picture of ``immobile muons probing Na-ion diffusion.''
-The observed motional narrowing in $\mu^+$SR can only be explained when the static field from the CoO$_2$ lattice is being averaged out from the muon's perspective.
+To be consistent with the extended dKT model, the observed motional narrowing in $\mu^+$SR can only be explained when the muon itself is undergoing diffusive motion relative to the static Co nuclei.

 Ion diffusion is not the only case in solids where static internal magnetic fields microscopcially coexist with fluctuating ones at muon sites.
 Hybrid lead iodide perovskites, $A$PbI$_3$ with the $A$ site consisting of organic cation molecules (e.g., CH$_3$NH$_3$) are one such example in which the fields consists of those from the organic molecules and PbI$_3$ lattice with the former fluctuating due to the random rotational motion.
 The $\mu$SR spectra measured in these materials at low temperatures are seemingly described by the quasi-static dKT function, but they maintain the Gaussian lineshape while evolving with increasing temperature (similar to the case of $Q=0.8$ in Fig.~\ref{fig1}(a)) in contrast to the exponential decay of the dKT function ($Q=1$).
 In fact, analyzing these spectra with the dKT function gives peculiar results: $\Delta$ decreases with increasing temperature, and the fluctuation frequency $\nu$ shows a strange peak instead of the expected monotonic increase \cite{Hiraishi:23}.
 On the other hand, $G_z^{\rm EA}(t)$ reproduces the temperature variation of the spectrum well with fixed $Q$ and $\Delta$, and the temperature variation of $\nu$ obtained by curve fitting shows the expected behavior for the thermal activation \cite{Ito:24}.
 From this example, we can conclude that the extended KT function can properly describe realistic ion dynamics.